-Authorities search for attackers in double stabbing that left 1 dead following Bronx robbery
+Attackers sought in Bronx robbery that ended in fatal double stabbing

-WOODSTOCK, the Bronx — Authorities continue to search for as many as three people involved in a double stabbing that left one man dead following a Bronx robbery Wednesday.
+WOODSTOCK, the Bronx — As many as three people are being sought in connection with a double stabbing that left one man dead following a robbery in the Bronx earlier this week, authorities said.

-Detectives said that Ira Faulkner, 59, died from his injuries while his roommate, 54, continues to recover from the attack.
+Detectives said that Ira Faulkner, 59, died from his injuries while his roommate, 54, is continuing to recover from the attack.

-The incident happened on the first floor of an apartment in the vicinity of Intervale Avenue and Beck Street in Woodstock.
+The incident happened on the first floor of an apartment near Intervale Avenue and Beck Street in Woodstock.

-Police tell PIX11 the killers and the victims did not know one another, but they somehow got access into the building around 4 a.m. and pushed their way into the victims’ apartment looking for cash or anything of value.
+Police said the killers and the victims did not know one another, but the attackers somehow gained access to the building at about 4 a.m.
+Wednesday and pushed their way into the victims’ apartment looking for cash or anything of value.

-The attackers took off after the attack with $70, police said.
+The attackers took off with $70, police said.

 There is no description of the three attackers, as investigators have not had a chance to speak with the second victim at length because of his condition.